Mmat97/TopCityEntertainment/README.md

 # MajorCityEntertainment
-MajorCitySports is a web-scraping application devoted for Topos.ai for examining if there are major differences between top cities through entertainment by generating a csv(output.csv) to allow for easier visualization of the data(mainly numerical)
+MajorCitySports is a web-scraping application devoted for Topos.ai to examine major differences between top cities through entertainment by generating a csv(output.csv) allowing easier visualization of the data(mainly numerical)

 ## Description